Share this post:

-It’s true that small appliances require some space, but it’s also true that they make it easy to prepare and eat delicious, nutrient-dense, and cruelty-free vegan, plant-based dishes.
-While you can get along without them, I do think a couple are worth the space they take up on your counter, and their price points are really reasonable.
+It’s true that small appliances require some space, but it’s also true that they can make it easy to prepare and eat delicious, nutrient-dense, vegan, plant-based dishes.
+While of course you can get along without them, I do think a couple are worth the space they take up on your counter, and their price points are really reasonable.

-I also recommend — if you can / if you have space — keeping those you use often (like the air fryer and blender) out on your counter.
+I also recommend — if you have space — that you keep those you use often out on your countertop.
 If you have to dig around a closet every time you want to use them, you never will.

 If we don’t have time to be sick, we have to make time to be healthy.

 In no particular order, here are my favorites and why.
-(Disclosure: while no one pays me to make these recommendations, if you purchase them through the links provided, I make a small commission.)
+(Disclosure: while no one pays me to make these recommendations, if you purchase them through the links provided, I make a small commission, so thank you for using the links.
+I appreciate it very much.)

-2nd choice: Dash Air Fryer (6 quart) – If you have the space, go for this “family size” air fryer.
+Top choice: Ninja Air Fryer (5.5 quart) – If you have the space, go for this “family size” air fryer.
 You can cook a lot at once, and it comes in lots of fun, pretty colors.
+I have the 4-quart size and wish it was larger.

-2. Pressure Cooker: Game-changer in no uncertain terms.
+This was a game-changer in our house in NO UNCERTAIN TERMS.
 It is not an exaggeration to say that getting a pressure changed everything for me.
 Beans (without soaking!) are ready in 30 minutes and taste better than any bean in a can or even cooked on the stove for hours.
 The pressure just seals in the flavor and makes the world taste good.

 Top choice: Instant Pot (8 quarts) I’ve had others.
 This is the best.